dymmond/esmerald/docs/databases/saffier/example.md

 Did you notice the import of the `JWTAuthMiddleware` is inside the [Include](../../routing/routes.md#include) and not in the main Esmerald instance?

-**It is intentional!**.
-Each include handles their own middlewares and to create a user and login you **don't want to be logged-in** and for that reason, the `JWTAuthMiddleware` is only for those endpoints that **require authentication**.
+**It is intentional!** Each include handles its own middlewares and to create a user and login you **don't want to be logged-in** and for that reason, the `JWTAuthMiddleware` is only for those endpoints that **require authentication**.